tberg12/ocular/README.md

 Default: 3

 * `-updateDocBatchSize`:
 Number of documents to process for each parameter update.
 This is useful if you are transcribing a large number of documents, and want to have Ocular slowly improve the model as it goes, which you would achieve with trainFont=true and numEMIter=1 (though this could also be achieved by simply running a series of smaller font training jobs each with numEMIter=1, which each subsequent job uses the model output by the previous).
-Default is to update only after each full pass over the document set.
 Default: Update only after each full pass over the document set.

 * `-accumulateBatchesWithinIter`:
 Should the counts from each batch accumulate with the previous batches, as opposed to each batch starting fresh?
 Note that the counts will always be refreshed after a full pass through the documents.
-Default: true
+Default: false

 * `-minDocBatchSize`:
 The minimum number of documents that may be used to make a batch for updating parameters.
 If the last batch of a pass will contain fewer than this many documents, then lump them in with the last complete batch.
-Default is to always lump remaining documents in with the last complete batch.
-Default: Always lump remaining documents in with the last complete batch.
+Default: Always lump remaining documents of an incomplete batch in with the last complete batch.

 * `-continueFromLastCompleteIteration`:
 If true, the font trainer will find the latest completed iteration in the outputPath and load it in order to pick up training from that point.
 Convenient if a training run crashes when only partially completed.